knutfineid/logistic_regression/README.md

-# logistic_regression
+# Logistic regression
-Logistic regression model
+Logistic regression model for classification of images for an assignment in an AI-class